 Pick up the toy area.

 Put away the basket of laundry that has been sitting on the floor of your bedroom for three days.

 And let me emphasize you putting those children to bed.
 At the very least, please send them off to beddy-bye.
-She doesn’t want to stroll in at 10:46 p.m. to find you all eating popcorn, in your underwear and watching Aladdin on the couch.
+She doesn’t want to stroll in at 10:46 p.m. to find you all eating popcorn in your underwear, watching Aladdin on the couch.
 That’s a no-no.

-To negotiate with the terrorists – aka putting the kids to bed.
+To negotiate with terrorists – aka putting the kids to bed.

 To make miracles happen – aka cook dinner.

-To take over for bath time aka wrestle the children flailing about like miniature krakens in the bathtub, put soap on their bodies and make sure you clean the play-doh out of their hair.
+To take over bath time aka wrestle the child flailing about like an octopus in the bathtub.
+Make sure you clean the play-doh out of their hair.